 - Ziptop bags

-- Optional: Crushed candy cane pieces, crushed nuts
+- Crushed candy cane pieces or nuts (optional)

 1. Shape Your Cake

-Portion cake pop dough uniformly, about about 3/4-ounce each, using a cookie scoop or a food scale.
+Portion cake pop dough uniformly, about ¾ -ounce each, using a cookie scoop or a food scale.
 Roll each portion into a sphere, then flatten the bottom by tapping the cake ball on your work surface until a you have a half dome shape.

 Pinch along the bottom edge to give your hat shape a sharper and more defined edge.
 Place all portions on a parchment-lined cookie sheet.
-Refrigerate for at least 10 minutes or up to overnight.
+Refrigerate for at least 10 minutes.
+(You can even let them sit overnight.)

 2. Add Your Sticks